Outlook for Fall & Winter

 Is Dalhousie considering applications to graduate studies for September 2020 from applicants living outside of Canada?

-When applying, please note that we are making accommodations for the official documents required, which may help you.
+When applying, please note that we are making accommodations for the final documents required, which may help you.
 See the questions that follow for more information.

-I received conditional acceptance to begin studying at Dalhousie in May or September based on unofficial documents.
-I won’t be able to obtain official documents before I start my program.
+I received conditional acceptance to begin studying at Dalhousie based on unofficial documents.
+I won’t be able to obtain paper documents before I start my program.
 What can I do?